thegeek-sys/Vault/Class/Multicore/Shared memory programming with OpenMP.md

 >	private_var += omp_get_thread_num()
 >```

->[!example]
->If one thread needs to set all thread private data to its value:
+>[!example]- If one thread needs to set all thread private data to its value
 >```c
 >#pragma omp threadprivate(private_var)
 >…